yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 	"./pizza.png|Your writer is old enough to remember playing this on the Nintendo 64 (Mario Party Superstars)"
   >}}

-That ends the Vulkan section section, so what’s left is to follow up with the:
+That ends the Vulkan section, so what’s left is to follow up with the:

 {{< imgs
 	"./opengl.png|And you can’t prove Khronos wrong"